bxlab/cmdb-quantbio/assignments/lab/variant_calling/README.md

 ## Live-coding Resources

-The `live_coding_data.tar.gz` tarball used for live-coding isin the shared dropbox [here](https://www.dropbox.com/home/cmdb-quantbio/quantLab/variant_calling).
+The `live_coding_data.tar.gz` tarball used for live-coding is in the shared dropbox [here](https://www.dropbox.com/home/cmdb-quantbio/quantLab/variant_calling).

 ## External Data